 Prior to the draft, Ujiri only got to see Anunoby workout twice and the workout was restricted to shooting.
 The Raptors had to rely on what they saw during the college season and the workout tapes they could get a hold of, but make no mistake, they liked what they saw.

-“He’s a big time talent,” said Raptors coach Dwane Casey.
-“If it wasn’t for his injury he would have went higher.
+“He’s a big-time talent,” said Raptors coach Dwane Casey.
+“If it wasn’t for his injury he would have gone higher.

 “He is one of the top defenders available in the draft.”